Absolute Software Corporation: History

 In December 2009, Absolute announced its acquisition of the LANrev product suite, a computer systems management software application, from Pole Position Software.
 Following the acquisition, the product suite was rebranded as Absolute Asset Management, and eventually renamed as Absolute Manage.

 In November 2012, Absolute acquired the assets of LiveTime Software, a privately held helpdesk and IT Service Support Management (ITSSM) provider.
 LiveTime assets were officially relaunched as part of Absolute's expanded product suite in January 2013 as Absolute Service, an IT Service Management (ITSM) tool.
 Absolute Service received PinkVERIFY ITIL 3 Certification from Pink Elephant.

-Absolute was listed in the Gartner Inc. Magic Quadrant for client management tools from 2012 to 2014, and was positioned in the Niche quadrants of the Magic Quadrant for Mobile Device Management Software and the Magic Quadrant for Content-Aware Data Loss Prevention in 2013.

 In June 2013, Absolute acquired Palisade Systems, a privately-held provider of data loss prevention (DLP) technologies.

-In October 2013, Absolute launched a student and device protection initiative called Absolute Safe Schools, which educates students and staff of participating schools on the safe use of mobile devices and provides assistance in the event of device loss and theft.
+In October, the firm launched a student and device protection initiative called Absolute Safe Schools, which educates students and staff of participating schools on the safe use of mobile devices and provides assistance in the event of device loss and theft.